-Our employee headcount has continued to grow meaningfully over the last 12 months, we believe our facilities are adequate and suitable for our current needs and that, should it be needed, suitable additional or alternative space will be available to accommodate our operations.
+We believe our facilities are adequate and suitable for our current needs and that, should it be needed, suitable additional or alternative space will be available to accommodate our operations.

 Our testing facility in Santa Cruz, California is a retired rock quarry.
 While the nature of this facility is suitable for advanced R&D and testing activities, this facility lacks compliance with applicable building codes, zoning codes and similar regulations and ordinances.
-We have submitted plans to the County of Santa Cruz for our planned Development and Testing Facilities on the site.
-In addition, we are transitioning much of the research work to our new facility in Santa Cruz.
+We have transitioned most of the research and development work to our facility in Santa Cruz.
+In addition, we are working with the County of Santa Cruz to bring the site into compliance for our remaining limited testing operations at the facility.